josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

 # Goals {#goals}

-The IASA redesign effort needs to address the main issues listed above in {problem-statement}.
+The IASA redesign effort needs to address the main issues listed above in {{problem-statement}}.
 More specifically, the future organizational structure needs to do at least the following:

 * Protect the IETF's Culture and Technical Work: Ensure that the